8none1/octopus_powerups/README.md

  * If there are multiple Power Ups known the first three will be in an array in the json file.
 As one ends then next one will be added.
 They should always be sorted in most recent first order.
  * You still need to manually sign up for the Power Up via the link in the email.

-The main JSON file will be available at this URL: https://www.whizzy.org/octopus_powerups/powerup.json This file is published from and hosted by Github, so should have good reliability and scalability.
+The main JSON file is available at this URL: (https://www.whizzy.org/octopus_powerups/powerup.json) This file is published from and hosted by Github, so should have good reliability and scalability.

-You can watch the `powerup.json` file for changes from RSS with Github's atom feed: https://github.com/8none1/octopus_powerups/commits/main/powerup.json.atom
+You can watch the `powerup.json` file for changes from RSS with Github's atom feed: (https://github.com/8none1/octopus_powerups/commits/main/powerup.json.atom)

 # Home Assistant